-You need to be careful that as late payments and in the future.
+You need to be careful that, late payments and in the future.
 Missing your payments is a guaranteed way to destroy credit report and hurt your score.
 It’s better to take steps to make timely payments than falling into massive debt traps.

 There are so many people who had committed this mistake and suffered severely in their post retired life.
-It’s a very easy and tempting option to borrow money from retirement account to survive, when you’ve less money in your hand.
+It’s a very easy and tempting option to borrow money from a retirement account to survive, when you’ve less money in your hand.
 But doing this, when you’ve no other source of money.
 Moreover, If you do this, not only will you remove your pre-tax money, but also you have to repay it with after-tax earnings.
-Though, borrowing from your 401(k) is the best way to get easy access to cash but, this is one of the biggest mistake that can destroy your financial future.
-So, try to stay away from this mistake.
+Though, borrowing from your 401(k) is the best way to get easy access to cash, but this is one of the biggest mistake that can destroy your financial future.

 4. Not giving the money lessons to kids

 In today’s economy money plays a very significant role in everyone’s life.
 As I have told in introductory lines, that no matter how much bank balance you have or how much property you’ve inherited.
 You should have sound knowledge about finance in order to tackle it properly in your life.
 Otherwise, you may fall into serious financial problems.
 It may come to you as credit card debts, unemployment, rejection of loan, rent, insurance, mortgage application, so on.
 So, don’t repeat your dad’s mistake.
 They thought a kid should stay away from money.
 Because, it may make them bad, can create a stress on them.
 All are wrong statements.
-Parents, mainly father is the one, who can deliver the money related knowledge to children.
 Only a father can teach a child the basic financial lessons to make financially educated.

 5. Closing existing lines of credit